cortical-iv/salted_vex_milk/readme.md

 ## To do for beta deploy
 - Tomorrow see if it ran at 4am
-- Test on phones and browsers on two browsers.
 - Set DEBUG to false.
+- Update this and blast off.

 ## Wish list
 - Custom 404 page.